r01al/fireworks/README.md

 # Fireworks 🎆

-Lightweight, framework‑agnostic fireworks effect that attaches to any HTML element — no canvas, no external CSS files.
-Styles are injected via JS and particles animate with simple transitions.
+Lightweight, framework‑agnostic fireworks effect that attaches to any HTML element — no external CSS files.
+Uses a canvas underlay when supported and falls back to DOM particles.

 ## Features ✨

-- Works on any element (background overlay)
+- Works on any element (background underlay)
 - Framework‑agnostic (drop into any stack)
-- No canvas, no external CSS files
+- No external CSS files
+- Uses canvas underlay when supported (falls back to DOM particles)
 - Configurable burst interval, particle count, duration, speed, size, and colors
 - ES module + UMD builds
 - Tiny API (start/stop/destroy)